-The glyphic texts on the vases revolutionized Maya studies in another way: providing the key to the decipherment of Maya writing.
-Coe in 1968 identified a repetitive pattern in the un-deciphered texts around the rims of these vessels, which he called the Primary Standard Sequence or PSS.
-In the 1980s, epigraphers correlated variants in that text with variants in the shape and style of the ceramics to unlock the syllabic system of Maya writing, decipher the true meaning of the rim texts, and identify the purpose and ownership of these mysterious objects.
+The glyphs on the vases have revolutionized Maya studies in another way: providing the key to the decipherment of Maya writing.
+Coe in 1968 identified a repetitive pattern in the un-deciphered texts around the rims of these vessels.
+In the 1980s, writing specialists correlated the variations in that text with variations in the shape and style of the ceramics to unlock the syllabic system of Maya writing and reveal the history, myth and personal detail embedded in the inscriptions.

-Beyond the textual and iconographic content of the painted images, the vases are open to other forms of study: stylistic analysis to help identify painting schools and specific artists; chemical analysis of paint and clay to trace quarries and workshops; and, when vessels are found archaeologically, a whole wealth of contextual data.
+Beyond their textual and iconographic content, vases are open to other forms of study: stylistic analysis to help identify painting schools and specific artists; chemical analysis of paint and clay to trace quarries and workshops; and, when vessels are found archaeologically, a whole wealth of contextual clues.